dtcenter/METplotpy/docs/Users_Guide/reliability_diagram.rst

     cd $METPLOTPY_SOURCE
     git clone https://github.com/dtcenter/METplotpy

-* If using a conda environment, verify the conda environment is running and has has the required Python packages outlined in the `requirements section
+* If using the conda environment, verify the conda environment is running and has has the required Python packages outlined in the `requirements section
   <https://metplotpy.readthedocs.io/en/latest/Users_Guide/installation.html#python-requirements>`_.